Plant diversity & evolution

 Research

-I use large data sets, computational approaches, and natural history collections to better understand vascular plant diversity, especially in the American tropics.
+We use large data sets, computational approaches, and natural history collections to better understand vascular plant diversity, especially in the American tropics.

 IMG_8601.JPG